- How do I buy tickets?

-2. Phone: For all tickets purchased over phone, the fee is $2 per ticket PLUS an additional $3 flat phone fee for the transaction.
+2. Phone: For all tickets purchased over the phone, the fee is $2 per ticket PLUS an additional $3 phone fee for the transaction.

 In order to keep ticket prices as affordable as possible, payment is on a sliding scale based on availability, your ability to pay and your willingness to support The Marsh.
 You do not get anything more for paying the highest price (or anything less for paying the lowest) on the sliding scale.
 We’ll never ask for ‘proof’ that you can only afford the lowest price.
-Unless you specifically purchase ‘reserved seating’ tickets, the tickets are for general admission and run on a first come, first served basis.
+Unless you specifically purchase Reserved Seating tickets, the tickets are for General Admission and seating is run on a first-come, first-served basis.

 Only the size of your donation to The Marsh.
 Our seats are general admission and all the tickets look the same, so any amount you pay above the lowest price just helps to support your local non-profit theater company.

 Special pricing varies from show to show.
 If there are special rates available for a particular show, they will be publicized on the show page…(but it never hurts to ask someone in the box office before you buy).